devtechk/easy-startup-gulp-browsersync-sass/README.md

 This will watch sass and html files.

-### Read
+### Enjoy building sites!

 ### Support or Contact

 Having trouble with Pages?
-Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.
+Contact me [Devtech](https://github.com/devtechk).
+This is an example page with its relative style (SASS) you can start working.